electric-cloud/ec-chart-properties/README.md

 Tanay Nagjee, Electric Cloud Solutions Engineer tanay@electric-cloud.com

-LEGAL:
+DISCLAIMER:

 This module is not officially supported by Electric Cloud.
-It has undergone no formal testing and you may run into issues that have not been uncovered in the limited manual testing done so far.
-Electric Cloud should not be held liable for any repercussions of using this software.